History of Present Illness:

 <<<<<<<<<<<<<<<<<<<<<<<<< END SPACER >>>>>>>>>>>>>>>>>>>>>>>>>

-ANSWER: What is the most likely rhythm in this patient?
+What is the most likely cause of the chest pain in this patient?

 1-Minute EM Consult on the topic for this case from the Emergency Medicine 1-minute Consult Pocketbook